electron/rfcs/text/0003-webcontents-invoke.md

    b. same-site navigation: If the frame navigates to a different page within the same site, the same render frame host will be used.

       > Current Solution: Whether same or cross site navigation, the ipcRenderer will respond with a resolved value from the corresponding WebFrameMain/RenderFrameHost that made the call.
-Ideally we want to reject the response if it is not the same page we intended to invoke from the main process, but there is no way to control that same site navigation re-uses the same frame with the same context.
+The target frame is decided when the main process makes the invoke because the WebFrameMain/RenderFrameHost corresponds to the ElectronRenderer/RendererAPI.
+So if the render frame navigates away after invoking the request, the promise will still be resolved.

-      >The target frame is decided when the main process makes the invoke because the WebFrameMain/RenderFrameHost corresponds to the ElectronRenderer/RendererAPI.
-So if the render frame navigates away after invoking the request, the promise will be resolved with the handler from the WebFrameMain/RenderFrameHost that made the call.
+      > Ideally we want to reject the response if it is not the same context we intended to invoke from the main process, but there is no way to intercept and reject a pending call (future development area).
+Documentation will be added to make developers aware of this edge case.
+I don't think this is a blocker because other IPC calls like `ipcRenderer.send`

-     >The implementation checks that the routing ID of the main frame (RenderFrameHost) matches the routing ID of the web frame that received the invoke call.
+     > The implementation checks that the routing ID of the main frame (RenderFrameHost) matches the routing ID of the web frame that received the invoke call.
 This ensures that the main process receives a response from the intended web frame and not a different one.
 However, this check may be redundant because the ElectronRenderer/RendererAPI always corresponds to the calling WebFrameMain/RenderFrameHost, so the routing IDs should never be different.

 3. No Registered Handler: If the renderer process does not have a registered handler for the specified channel, the promise should be rejected.